J4n1X/elecSim/README.md

 ## Using the program

 The controls are as follows:
   - 1-7: Select your tile.
-The order is: Wire, Junction, Emitter, Semiconductor, Button, Inverter, Crossing
+The order is: Wire, Junction, Emitter, Semiconductor, Button, Inverter, Crossing.
+Replaces the buffer.
   - Up, Down, Left, Right (Or WASD): Move the camera
   - Mousewheel Up: Zoom in
   - Mousewheel Down: Zoom out